Mohamed-h-Gamil/Calculator_App/readme.md

 ### Closed Bracket Button Function

-The `jButton19ActionPerformed` function in `calculator_app.java` file is an event handler that gets called when the closed bracket button ")" is clicked in your calculator application.
+The `jButton19ActionPerformed` function in `calculator_app.java` file is an event handler that gets called when the closed bracket button ")" is clicked in the calculator application.
 Here's a breakdown of what each part of the function does:

 - `if(bracket_flag > 0)`: This checks if there is an open bracket that has not been closed yet.
 The `bracket_flag` is incremented each time an open bracket is entered and decremented each time a closed bracket is entered.